Aushbati: Gram panchayat

 Villages and census towns in Masat gram panchayat are: Aushbali, Azabnagar, Banamalipur, Chhunche, Krishnanagar and Masat.

 Demographics

-As per 2011 Census of India, Aushbali had a total population of 2,246 of which 1,140 (51%) were males and 1,106 (49%) were females.
+As per 2011 Census of India, Aushbali had a population of 2,246, of which 1,140 (51%) were males and 1,106 (49%) females.
 Population below 6 years was 250.
 The total number of literates in Aushbali was 1,525 (76.40% of the population over 6 years).

 Transport

 Railway

 Baruipara railway station, its nearest railway station, is on the Howrah-Bardhaman chord line and is a part of the Kolkata Suburban Railway system.

 Road

 The main road is SH 15 (Ahilyabai Holkar Road).
 It is the main artery of the village and it is connected to NH 19 (old numbering NH 2)/ Durgapur Expressway.